triniboii868/Pi-Vending-Machine-Portfolio/README.md

 ![Screenshot 2025-03-27 101800](https://github.com/user-attachments/assets/7b693389-811e-4881-9fbb-9ff0e3f123e1)

-# Special mention to the Contributor for the completion of this Portfolio
+# Special mention to the Contributors for aiding in the completion of this portfolio

 ### Tomas Nadale who soughted the completion of the Github page.